Building Bots on the Pandorabots Platform

 Why is this useful?
 Imagine another platform user has created a bot that is an expert about anything related to coffee botid: unXXXXXXXX/coffeebot).

-If this bot has been published to the Clubhouse, your bot can access its expertise (contained in its AIML categories) by sending it any input that relates to coffee:
+If this bot has been published to the Directory, your bot can access its expertise (contained in its AIML categories) by sending it any input that relates to coffee:

 <category> <pattern>I LIKE COFFEE</pattern> <template><sraix bot=“johndoe/coffeebot”>COFFEE</sraix></template> </category>

 If coffeebot is able to form a match, your bot will return coffeebot's output as if it were its own output to the client.